kimon222/financial-news-sentiment-analysis/README.md

 </p>

 **2️⃣Displaying the Sentiment Results of the Analysis**
+***This is before machine learning, our results from using VADER Sentiment Analysis***
 <p align="left">
   <img src="./assets/screenshots/output2.png" alt="Sentiment Distribution" width="600">
 </p>

 **3️⃣Visualization of the Sentiment Distribution**
+***This is after machine learning, our results from Random Forest***
 <p align="left">
   <img src="./assets/screenshots/output3.png" alt="Visualization of Sentiment Distribution" width="600">
 </p>

+***Explanation***:
+- Top Left (TP): True Positive — This means the model predicted Bullish correctly when the actual sentiment was also Bullish.
+- Top Right (FN): False Negative — This means the model predicted Bearish when the actual sentiment was Bullish.
+- Bottom Left (FP): False Positive — This means the model predicted Bullish when the actual sentiment was actually Bearish.
+- Bottom Right (TN): True Negative — This means the model predicted Bearish correctly when the actual sentiment was also Bearish.

+***Random Forest Explanation***:
+Random Forest can be visualized as as a team of experts (decision trees).
+Each expert looks at the same information (the headlines) and makes their own prediction.
+Then, they all come together and "vote" on the final result.
+This makes the prediction much more reliable than just one person's opinion (one decision tree).